Module: JSI::Schema

 else

-if reinstantiate_as
+if reinstantiate_as && schema.is_a?(JSI::Base)

 # TODO warn; behavior is undefined and I hate this implementation

-result_schema_class = JSI::SchemaClasses.class_for_schemas(result_schema_schemas,
+result_schema_class = JSI::SchemaClasses.class_for_schemas(result_schema_applied_schemas,

-includes: SchemaClasses.includes_for(schema.jsi_node_content)
+includes: SchemaClasses.includes_for(schema.jsi_node_content),

 )